-BBC's Brexit coverage pessimistic and skewed, say MPs - BBC News
+MPs criticise BBC for Brexit coverage

 A group of 72 MPs have written to the BBC accusing it of being pessimistic and skewed in its Brexit coverage - in the months since the vote on the EU.

-In a letter to the director general, they said the BBC is "unfairly representing" Leave voters by focusing on those who regret their decision.
+In a letter to director general Tony Hall, they said the BBC is "unfairly representing" Leave voters by focusing on those who regret their decision.

-The MPs warned the future of the BBC "will be in doubt" if it is not seen as a impartial broker.
+The MPs warned the future of the BBC "will be in doubt" if it is not seen as an impartial broker.

-The BBC said it was its job to "scrutinise and analyse" Brexit issues.
+In response, Lord Hall wrote in a letter: "We do not take it for granted and we go to great lengths to ensure that we balance our coverage and address all issues from a wide range of different perspectives."

-The letter was organised by Conservative MP Julian Knight, a former BBC journalist who backed Remain but says that has not stopped him disagreeing with the stance of the coverage.
+The MPs' letter was organised by Conservative MP Julian Knight, a former BBC journalist who backed Remain but says that has not stopped him disagreeing with the stance of the coverage.

 It was signed by 60 other Tories including Iain Duncan Smith and Theresa Villiers.